thermalogic/SEUIF97/README.md

 Pre-compiled dynamic link libraries for Windows, Linux and macOS are available in [GitHub Releases](https://github.com/thermalogic/SEUIF97/releases).

-> **Note:** GitHub Releases builds produce library names with platform-specific suffixes.
-Example: `seuif97-windows-x64.dll`.
-Linux and macOS follow the same naming pattern.
-Rename them to `seuif97.dll` / `libseuif97.so` / `libseuif97.dylib` before use to match the local build naming convention.

 Legacy pre-compiled libraries `libseuif97.dll` built with **MinGW-GCC/GCC** are also provided in the [./shared_lib/](./shared_lib/) directory.

 * [Windows(x64)](./shared_lib/Windows/x64)